hannamw/hannamw.github.io/index.md

 - **June 2020**: I graduated from the University of Chicago (CS and Linguistics)!
 I wrote an honors thesis on interpreting variational autoencoders for sentences, advised by [Allyson Ettinger](https://aetting.github.io/).

 ## Selected Publications
-For a full list, see [Publications](https://hannamw.github.io/publications/).
+For a full list, see [Publications](https://hannamw.github.io/publications/) or my [Google Scholar](https://scholar.google.com/citations?user=0wOdTeYAAAAJ&hl=en).

 **Michael Hanna*** and Aaron Mueller*.
 2025.
-[Incremental Sentence Processing Mechanisms in Autoregressive Transformer Language Models](https://arxiv.org/abs/2412.05353).
-To appear at the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics. **(NAACL 2025)**
+[Incremental Sentence Processing Mechanisms in Autoregressive Transformer Language Models](https://aclanthology.org/2025.naacl-long.164/).
+In the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics. **(NAACL 2025)**

 Curt Tigges, **Michael Hanna**, Qinan Yu, Stella Biderman.
 2024.
 [LLM Circuit Analyses Are Consistent Across Training and Scale](https://arxiv.org/abs/2407.10827).
 In the Thirty-eight Conference on Neural Information Processing Systems. **(NeurIPS 2024)**